mishoo/UglifyJS/README.md

 `--reserve-domprops` to read that in.

 You can also use a regular expression to define which property names should be mangled.
-For example, `--mangle-regex="/^_/"` will only mangle property names that start with an underscore.
+For example, `--mangle-props regex=/^_/` will only mangle property names that start with an underscore.

 When you compress multiple files using this option, in order for them to work together in the end we need to ensure somehow that one property gets